sosy-lab/cpachecker/doc/tutorials/fault-localization/FaultLocalization.md

 Implementing New Techniques
 ------------------
-In this tutorial we implement a new fault localization technique that marks all assume edges as especially error-prone.
+In this tutorial we implement a new fault localization technique that simply marks all assume edges.
 This technique allows users to find decision points and wrong assumptions in the error path that eventually lead to the error.
-The technique is solely serves demonstration purposes.
+The technique solely serves demonstration purposes.
 A set of error-prone statements is called _fault_.

 We start the tutorial by creating a new class `FaultLocalizationAssumption` in `org.sosy_lab.cpachecker.core.algorithm`.

 Our class realizes the interface `Algorithm` and needs two inputs: